 \subsection{Scene Graph Aware Attention}

-The inner structure of scene graph aware attention (SGAA) module is depicted in Figure~\ref{fig:fig3}~(b).
+The inner structure of the scene graph aware attention (SGAA) module is depicted in Fig.~\ref{fig:fig3}~(b).
 The goal of the SGAA module is to simultaneously obtain the answer and create a scene graph $G = (\mathcal{V}, \mathcal{E})$, where nodes $\mathcal{V}$ and edges $\mathcal{E}$ depict the instances and their inner structural relationships, respectively.
-It contains two twinning attention and a cross-modal attention layers.
+It contains two twinning attentions and cross-modal attention layers.

 \textbf{Scene Graph Initialization.} To obtain a scene graph representation, the node feature is initialized as $\mathcal{X}_{\mathcal{V}} = \mathcal{X}' \in \mathbb{R}^{m\times d_{\text{enc}}}$, which is further propagated to obtain a $m^2$ one-to-one edges $\mathcal{X}_{\mathcal{E}}$.
 Each edge feature $\mathcal{X}_{\mathcal{E}} \in \mathbb{R}^{m\times m\times (2d_{\text{enc}}+9)}$ contains the features of two nodes ($2d_{\text{enc}}$), and additional $\mathbb{R}^{9}$ features, \ie, two objects' centers and their relative offsets.